diegooprime/beastybar/readme.md

 - user_interface: FastAPI interface and static viewer
 - other: utilities, docs, and assorted references

+The code for each section is independent so we can modify one without fucking up the other sections.

 ### Misc
-Built in Python.
+- Built in Python.
 Fast to build.
 I want to get better at it.
+- FastAPI + static html.
+Fast, simple and zero build.
 - Beasty Bar intro: https://tesera.ru/images/items/1525203/BeastyBar_EN-online.pdf